 Around the 2nd and 3rd centuries BCE, the Hebrew Scriptures were translated by Jewish scholars from their original Hebrew into Greek.
 This translation is known as the Septuagint and it enabled the texts of the Tanakh (many of which would go onto to form what we know as the Old Testament) to reach a wider audience.
 The Septuagint included all the books of the Tanakh as well as several other later Jewish texts of cultural significance such as the books of Tobit and Judith.

 The Septuagint's Greek translation gained widespread popularity, in some cases, being the text used and referenced in the synagogues.
-And this increased familiarity with scriptural teachings in Greek are a significant part of the reason the New Testament authors wrote their accounts and letters in Greek as well.
-While Greek was considered the language of the learned, the New Testament writers did not write is elevated or classical Greek, but in the common parlance of the day.
-Today’s scholars refer to the language of the Gospels and Epistles as koine Greek, set apart from both the Ancient Greek used by the likes of Plato and Aristotle and the Modern Greek spoken in Greece today.
+And this increased familiarity with scriptural teachings in Greek is a significant part of the reason the New Testament authors wrote their accounts and letters in Greek as well.
+While ancient Greek was considered the language of the learned, the New Testament Bible writers did not write in elevated or classical Greek, but in the common parlance of the day.
+Today’s scholars refer to the language of the Gospels and Epistles as "koine" Greek, set apart from both the ancient Greek used by the likes of Plato and Aristotle and the Modern Greek spoken in Greece today.

 Considering the Impact

 The story of scripture is one that has been passed down again and again over more than 2 thousand years.
 From their ancient versions in their original language, scholars and faithful believers have worked to make the wonder and wisdom of the Bible available to as many people as possible.
 This goal is still alive today!
 To date, the entire Bible has been translated into over 2300 languages; the Word of God is more accessible than ever.
 Bible translations even extend further; there are various interpretive English Bible translations, each seeking to represent the Biblical texts as they were originally written so that modern readers can best understand.
 (To learn more about Biblical translations, check out our article, "Best Bible Translation".)